 We work to change the culture of outdoor recreation in Arizona to one that can be enjoyed by ALL regardless of race, ethnicity, economic status, gender, gender identity or physical capabilities.

-We pledge to not only locate our programs in underserved neighborhoods and make them affordable; we will go further to change our culture within, recognizing programs such as ours have to date consisted of a membership of homogenous demographics, primarily white, middle and upper class, retired people.
+We pledge to make our programs affordable; we will go further to change our culture within, recognizing programs such as ours have to date consisted of a membership of homogenous demographics, primarily white, middle and upper class, retired people.

 All of us at Arizona Master Naturalists, especially those who have benefited from privilege, will speak up when we see injustice, take the lead by getting out of the way, join with those impacted, and ensure that every hike we take, every program we share, and every bird walk we enjoy is done with empathy, compassion, and consideration for others who may not have the luxury of enjoying the outdoors safely.